Truck Accidents and Improperly Loaded Trailers: Understanding the Risks and the Law

 Truckers, Trucking Companies, Other Parties Liable for Securing Cargo

 There are state and federal rules and regulations in place that govern the loading of trailers.
 The Federal Motor Carrier Safety Administration (FMCSA) implemented cargo securement rules to ensure that trucking companies comply with the best practices in the industry.
 Notably, cargo securement safety standards are comprehensive—meaning multiple different parties have a professional responsibility to ensure that a truck is properly loaded.
 Under federal law, it is the duty of both the trucking company and the truck driver to make sure any cargo in the trailer is properly loaded and fully secured before hitting the road.

 When trucking companies or truck drivers cut corners on safety—perhaps by failing to conduct a comprehensive pre-trip inspection of the trailer—serious accidents can happen.
 Negligent trucking companies and truckers must be held liable for accidents caused by an improperly loaded vehicle.
 Beyond these parties, other companies, such as the company that loaded the trailer, may also bear responsibility for an accident.
 If you believe your crash was caused by an improperly loaded truck, an experienced West Palm Beach, FL truck accident attorney can help.
 Your lawyer will conduct an immediate investigation.

 Contact Our West Palm Beach Truck Accident Attorneys for Help

 At Pike & Lustig, LLP, our Florida truck accident lawyers are strong advocates for injured victims.
 We know how to hold trucking companies accountable.
 If your crash was caused by an improperly loaded trailer, we are available to help.
 To set up a free, no strings attached initial consultation, please call us now.
-We represent truck accident victims throughout Southeastern Florida, including in West Palm Beach and Miami.
+We represent truck accident victims throughout Southeastern Florida, including in West Palm Beach, Wellington and Miami.